gideonthomasd/fluxbox/README.md

 In termite do mmaker -c.
 Cut and paste into mymenu.
 In menu do [include] (~/.fluxbox/mymenu)

-In /etc/oblogout.conf change logout to killall fluxbox
+In /etc/oblogout.conf change logout to killall fluxbox In archlabs remove .xprofile or change to .xprofileOLD